 Even big brands like National Geographic’s Lindblad Expeditions use lots of UGC on Instagram because they know it helps them lower customer acquisition cost and drive sales.

-Here’s their current feed:
+Here’s their feed:

 So, if you’re looking to cut your social media marketing costs and make it cheaper to draw in a larger customer base, include high-quality customer photos on your Instagram feed regularly.

-Partner with brand ambassadors on Instagram to boost product awareness
+Partner on Instagram to boost product awareness

 Running a social media ad campaign can be expensive.
 On top of that, you have to understand targeting, ad aesthetics, and conversion optimization to create one that drives results.